flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

 title: Truth or Truth
 started: 2022-05-15 23:48
 ended: 2025-01-19 19:45
-labels: game list
+labels: [game, list]
 description: |
-  Truth or Truth is a game made for first dates.
+  Truth or Truth is a game made for truth.
+It
 ---

 <script type="module">